Ttashi911/Third-assignment/README.md

-# Username and Password "shrishak"
+# Username "tashi" and Password "tashi"